-Flooding caused by the accumulation of above-ground water which is not associated with a specific watercourse or water body.
+Flooding caused by the accumulation of above-ground water which is not associated with a specific watercourse or water body, including flooding of urban areas (e.g., streets).
 Surface water flooding excludes water from increased ground water levels.

 Floodplain:

 Any land area susceptible to being inundated by floodwaters from any source.